delan/www.azabani.com/_posts/2018-10-10-ad-vigendum-per-aspera.md

 skills were botching my responsibilities and disappointing the people I knew.
 I gave up on learning to play the hand I was dealt, neglected the people I love, and grew to cope with all of my problems the only way I knew: by ignoring them.
-But the scales are finally staring to tip in my favour, and it’s time for me to end my exile.
+But the scales are finally starting to tip in my favour, and it’s time for me to end my exile.

 ## 2016